Traditional Pisco Sour Peruvian Cocktail Recipe

 This drink is a source of patriotic fervor and a perennial point of contention in the country’s strained relationship with its southern neighbor Chile.

-Peru is the birthplace of the grape brandy pisco, named after the Peruvian coastal town of Pisco.
+Peru is the birthplace of the grape spirit pisco, named after the Peruvian coastal town of Pisco.
 Peru also lays claim to the pisco sour.
 Chile disputes these bragging rights, and contends Pisco originated on its soil.

 The recipe for the drink is a simple matter of ratios: